Double Dragon (video game): Critical response

 The original arcade version was well-received upon release.
 In the August 1987 issue of Commodore User, Ferdy Hamilton gave it ratings of 9 for graphics, 7 for sound, 9 for toughness, 10 for endurance, and 9 for value, with an overall score of 9 out of 10.
 He noted the game's popularity, stating that it took him "about half an hour to get near it in my local arcade" and "a brief glance around West End arcades confirmed" that "Double Dragon is set to be a massive coin-op hit".
 He said that it "isn't an easy game to play initially" and requires "both brain and brawn", described the graphics as "superb, the handling likewise", and stated "the variety of actions, locations and enemies make this a true state of the art Beat 'Em Up, centuries beyond those old Kung Fu games which still litter the arcades".
 He concluded it to be "a strong contender for hottest beat 'em up yet".
 In the July 1987 issue of Computer and Video Games, Clare Edgeley described the "sordid street fights" as "great fun when you've got the guts" and "if you manage to get hang of the controls".
 She concluded that "all the ingredients are there for a really addictive, martial arts style kick 'em to bits".

 In the October 1987 issue of Crash, the reviewer Tony described it as "the best game of its kind around" and "thoroughly addictive".
 In the November 1987 issue of Your Sinclair, reviewer Peter Shaw stated that if "you liked Taito's Renegade, you'll jest lurve Double Dragon", describing it as "a streetfighting beat 'em up, but much nastier", with sprites "much bigger than the ones in Renegade, which adds to the realism", and "gruesome sound effects", concluding that it is "great stuff, and really good value, even for 30p a throw".

-The critical reception of the home versions varied depending on the quality of the conversions.
-The Master System port was well received, including positive reviews from Computer and Video Games, The Games Machine, and Mean Machines Sega.
+The critical reception of the home versions varied depending on the version's quality.
+The Master System port was well received, with positive reviews from Computer and Video Games, The Games Machine, and Mean Machines Sega.
 The NES version was also well received, including a positive review from Computer and Video Games.

 The home computer versions received mixed reviews.
 Computer Gaming World noted the limitations of a joystick caused the IBM and C64 ports to use fewer moves than the arcade, the C64 port, in particular, being "a pale shadow of the original".
 Compute! wrote that the Commodore 64 version added a two-player mode, but lacked some arcade features such as moving objects, climbing most ladders, and detailed animation.
-The Mega Drive version also received mixed reviews; Mega placed the game at #10 on their list of the 10 Worst Mega Drive Games of All Time.
+The Mega Drive/Genesis version also received mixed reviews; Mega placed the game at number ten on its list of the "10 Worst Mega Drive Games of All Time".